Pentagon Federal Credit Union

 Like with transferring an auto loan, the buyer must apply to the lender and qualify for the existing terms of the mortgage.
 Then the title of the home can be transferred and the buyer can take over the monthly mortgage payments.

-3 Alternatives to Transferring a Personal Loan
+What are 3 Alternatives to Transferring a Personal Loan?

 Personal loans cannot be transferred from one person to another, but there are other steps you can take to make it easier to pay off your personal loan.